This post may contain affiliate links. Please read our disclosure policy.

-There are few things in life that cannot be fixed with salted caramel and butter.
-As my life has gotten increasingly more crazy and stressful, my desserts have gotten simpler and more butter laden!
-Starting with these Salted Caramel Butter Bars – they have been known to work miracles!
+There are few things in life that cannot be fixed with salted caramel and butter, so as my life has gotten increasingly more crazy and stressful, my desserts have gotten simpler and more butter-laden!
+Starting with these Salted Caramel Butter Bars – these are miracle-workers!

 This recipe is from Cookies & Cups and Shelly uses these to cure bad days too, so I am not alone here!

-These Salted Caramel Butter Bars look complicated but they are actually super easy because the bottom crust and the top crumble are the same shortbread dough.
+These Salted Caramel Butter Bars look complicated but they are actually super easy!
+The bottom crust and the top crumble are the same shortbread dough.
 Easy peasey.

-I also baked mine a bit longer than the directions so my bottom crust and top crumble were a little crunchy, which added some texture to the bars but that is completely unnecessary; they would be just as delicious as soft and chewy bars.
+Additionally, I baked mine a bit longer than the directions so my bottom crust and top crumble were a little crunchy, which added some texture to the bars but that is completely unnecessary; they would be just as delicious as soft and chewy bars.

 Do you know what else makes everything better?
 Shark Week. #obsessed

 I didn’t get to watch any this year (tear), but I’ve gotten inexpressible enjoyment out of reading the memes and someecards. #whyaretheysofunny

 So throw some Salted Caramel Butter Bars in the oven and cozy up on the couch to watch Shark Week reruns!